wagtail/wagtail-transfer/README.md

 ## Installation

-* Check out this repository and run `pip install -e .` from the root
+* Install the package with `pip install wagtail-transfer`
 * Add `'wagtail_transfer'` to your project's `INSTALLED_APPS`
 * In your project's top-level urls.py, add: